CCThompson82/banana_nav/README.md

     * `python3 ./scripts/train.py`

 ### Evaluate the checkpoints of your locally trained model
+If you have trained the product version of the model locally on your system, you can evaluate the checkpoints of the model with the following script.

 1. start the container:
     * `make start-container` or `make create-container`.
 2. update the "evaluation_id" parameter in `config/eval.json`